jerry-sky/vyrow/readme.md

 ## 5. Some remarks

 One can say that this is a glorified GitHub’s Wiki feature.
-However, I would argue that this way of handling Docs, Wikis, or anything of that sort is just another way which gives more flexibility.
+However, I would argue that this way of handling Docs, Wikis, notes or anything of that sort is just another way of doing it, which gives more options, flexibility.
-This GH Action may be only one tool of many present in one’s website building pipeline.
+This GH Action may be just one tool of many present in one’s website building pipeline.

 ---